 Tooth decay is the single most common dental problem affecting Americans today.
-You may hear your dentist refer to ‘dental caries’ or ‘dental cavities’, but all of these terms mean that you have at least one tooth being affected by tooth decay.
-Tooth decay is a leading cause of dental pain and also the most noted reason for patients to visit their dentist for advice and support.
+It is a leading cause of dental pain and the most noted reason for patients to visit their dentist for advice and support.
+You may hear your dentist use the terms ‘dental caries’ or ‘dental cavities’, but both of these mean that you have at least one tooth being affected by tooth decay.

-Eventually, if decay is allowed to reach the root of the tooth then you will almost certainly experience a toothache, with many people suffering acute pain when they eat or drink.
-The root, which serves the tooth with the healthy blood vessels and nutrients, can become infected and the tooth will die.
+Eventually, if decay is allowed to reach the root of the tooth then you will almost certainly experience a toothache, especially when you eat or drink.
+The root, which carries to the tooth healthy blood vessels and nutrients, can become infected and the tooth will die.

 Abscess formation is the final stage of tooth decay and by far the most painful.
-Once the bacteria pass into the root, it can put the conjoining bones at risk of infection too.
-This increases the likelihood of you losing the tooth and suffering from other diseases as the infection passes into the bloodstream and around your body.
+Once the bacteria pass into the root, it can put the conjoining bones at risk of infection.
+This increases the likelihood of tooth loss and other diseases as the infection passes into the bloodstream and around your body.

 Brushing and flossing your teeth is the single, most important thing that you can do protect your teeth from decay, and failure to do this properly on a daily basis will mean that the plaque acids are not removed before they cause damage to your teeth.
 Flossing and using fluoride mouthwash also helps to remove bacteria and keep your teeth in great condition.